 3. See if there is a market

-When you’re looking for a niche, it’s important to ensure a big enough market to support your business.
+When you’re looking for a niche, it’s important to ensure a big enough market to support your niche.
 It’s no use trying to sell to a group of people that’s too small to sustain your business.

 - Total addressable market (TAM).
 This is the total potential revenue that your business could generate if it captured 100% of its target market.
-For example, if you’re selling a product that is aimed at women aged 18 to 35, your TAM would be the total revenue generated by all businesses that sell products to this demographic.
+For example, if you’re selling a product that’s aimed at women aged 18 to 35, your TAM would be the total revenue generated by all businesses that sell products to this demographic.

 Do market research on your chosen niches to see if it’s a good specialization or not.
 You can also plug each niche into Google Trends to see the current trend.